 How will your character's journey draw to a close?

 What do these six questions tell us?

-Is all of the hard work you'll put into answering these questions actually worth it?
-In my opinion and experience, absolutely.
+Six big questions and infinite tiny answers — and lots of brain-wracking, too!
+Is all of the hard work you'll put into answering these many questions actually worth the effort?
+In my experience, absolutely.